mwbowers/mwbowers.github.io/reference/datagate-client/iadg-object-class-write-xml-method2.md

 ---
 title: IAdgObject.WriteXml(System.Xml.XmlWriter, XmlOptions, XmlInfoEventHandler)

-Id: dcslAdgObjectClassWriteXMlMethod2
-TocParent: dcsIAdgObjectClassWriteXmlMethods
-TocOrder: 1

-keywords: XmlOptions enumeration, used by
-keywords: enumerations [DCS 16.0 XmlOptions, used by
-keywords: XmlInfoEventHandler delegate, used by
-keywords: delegates [DCS 16.0 XmlInfoEventHandler, used by
-keywords: XML [DCS 16.0 event handler, writing XML
-keywords: event handlers, writing XML

 ---

 **WriteXml** produces an XML document fragment representing the [IAdgObject](iadg-object-class.html).
 Optionally, the document may describe a hierarchy of database objects.
 This form of **WriteXml** provides a delegate parameter for monitoring the method's progress.